ehrenjn/hbupload/README.md

 # hbupload
-A command line utility that uses hastebin.com as a cloud server to temporarily host public files
+A command line utility for uploading and downloading files to and from hastebin.com
+It's pretty much completely useless